JackDeDobb/Spotflix/Documentation.md

 The project relies on the AWS Lambda service to generate the recommendations themselves.
 The application itself is built using Python and Flask.
 The Lambda service allowed us to create a REST API that responds to post requests containing a list of song lyrics.
 The movie-script database is stored on an S3 bucket but because the song lyrics list is quite dynamic, we have to parse those in real-time, server-side.
 The code to generate recommendations is part of a AWS Lambda function.
 This ensures that all computationally involved tasks are done server-side, making our project quite portable.

-### Description of Functions:
+### Description of Functions:2

 ** App/ **

-This directory contains
+This directory contains the definitions for the actual web-interface.
+This is built using Flask.
+App.py contains the various routes and Celery integration that manage the various URLs. songScraper.py contains a set of helper methods that accept a list of song titles as input and retrieve their corresponding lyrics through the Genius API.
+These lyrics are then sent to the AWS Lambda function through a POST requests that then responds with the recommendations for a user.

 ** lambdaIntegration.py **

 This file contains the definitions of the components of the AWS Lambda function.
 The Lambda function accepts a list of song lyrics, uses TF-IDF to compute similarities and rank movies, it then returns a list of the top-matches along with relevant metadata.
-The components alos communicate with the S3 bucket to import the movie-script data that we have parsed and stored.
+The components also communicate with the S3 bucket to import the movie-script data that we have parsed and stored.

 ** movieScraper.py **

+This file contains the code we used to scrape the IMsDB database.
+The code uses Beautiful Soup to scrape relevant urls, retrieve scripts, and meta-data.
+It then uses the Boto3 library to store the data in the S3 bucket we've configured for the project.

 ### Usage: